szos/gash/README.md

 GASH is a shell based on guile scheme.
 However, its not exactly a shell.
 Its more of an interpretation layer.
 The main purpose of GASH is to allow scheme code to be spliced in, via §. for example: `$ echo '§(format #f "welcome, ~a! the pwd is ~a" user-at-host (getcwd))'` This would be parsed, and turned into `echo 'welcome, my-username@my-computer! the pwd is /home/my-username'` before being fed into sh.
 We send it into sh, but we could just as easily write shell functionalities in c, and use those instead.

+## Why Should I Care and/or Use GASH?

+Because its FUN!
+For basic shell usage, it works just fine, same as bash, except for completions following an opening paren.
+It lets you use scheme from the command line with a simple switch character to either things for side effects or splicing in text.

+say we have a program that depends on a different program being open and running before its opened.
+We could write the following:
+`
+(define (launch-my-prog)
+  (

 ## Installation

 Clone this repo, and ensure guile is installed to /usr/bin/guile.
 CD into the GASH directory and run ./configure.
 This will build libgash.so and set gash to be executable.
 To install, run `./configure --install`, or `./configure --install-to directory`.
 This will install to either /bin/gash or		/path/provided/gash, respectively.